-The price of Gold is crushed but the bear market seems to come to an end.
+The price of gold has dropped sharply, but the bear market appears to be nearing its end.

 |